 In the US, only a handful of TV's from Vizio and LG support Dolby Vision.
 All the Dolby Vision TVs also support HDR10, in addition to many TVs from all the other major manufacturers.

 You shouldn't expect the cheaper HDR TVs to make use of all the extra capabilities of the formats.
 For most of them, you won't even be able to see a difference.
 Only high-end TVs can take advantage of it.

 Samsung has shown an enhancement to HDR10 which can make use of dynamic metadata by upgrading the TV's firmware.
 This development addresses one of the fundamental differences between DV and HDR10 although it is not currently implemented in any TVs.

 There is also HLG or hybrid log gamma.
 This has been developed by the BBC and NHK for live broadcasts.
 LG have shown an E6 OLED TV running custom firmware able to decode the HLG stream.
 Since it doesn't make use of metadata, every TV that supports HDR today should be able to support it via a simple software update on the TV.

 Dolby Vision can be considered the more advanced HDR format, but the lack of content and supported TVs is holding it back at the moment.
 HDR10 has the distinct advantage of having more content available and being supported on TVs with a higher peak brightness, effectively giving a better result in the end.

 Ultimately, the difference between the two formats isn't that important.
-The quality of the TV itself has a much bigger impact on HDR (see our recommendations).
+The quality of the TV itself has a much bigger impact on HDR (see our recommendations for the best HDR TVs).
 It’s still quite early days for HDR.
 Both formats have the ability to produce much more dynamic images than we are seeing on the best TVs today.
 The limitation is down to both the TV technology and the way the titles are mastered.
 We can’t yet reach the 10,000 cd/m2 maximum peak brightness and the expanded 12 bit color range.